urbanadventurer/Android-PIN-Bruteforce/README.md

 ## DELAY_BETWEEN_KEYS is the period of time in seconds to wait after each key is sent
 DELAY_BETWEEN_KEYS=0.25

-## COOLDOWN_TIME is the period of time in seconds to wait after N attempts is reached, by default after 5 attempts it pauses for 30 seconds
-COOLDOWN_TIME=30

-## COOLDOWN_AFTER_N_ATTEMPTS is how many attemps to make before waiting for the COOLDOWN_TIME
-COOLDOWN_AFTER_N_ATTEMPTS=5

-## PROGRESSIVE_COOLDOWN can be set to 1 for enabled or 0 disabled.
-When enabled, after 10 attempts it changes the COOLDOWN_AFTER_N_ATTEMPTS to 1.
-PROGRESSIVE_COOLDOWN=0

 ## The PROGRESSIVE_COOLDOWN_ARRAY variables act as multi-dimensional array to customise the progressive cooldown
 ## PROGRESSIVE_ARRAY_ATTEMPT_COUNT__________ is the attempt number
 ## PROGRESSIVE_ARRAY_ATTEMPTS_UNTIL_COOLDOWN is how many attempts to try before cooling down